 Per the SCCS SM green book concepts, functional groups that are organized around space communication technologies make logical extensibility points.
 We will look at the current state of functional groups/resources as documented in (the function resource tech note).
 We will also look at the current work being performed in the Service Package Result (Abstract modeling of Service Package Result Components).

-From a technical perspective, we will look at constraints and/or optimizations that come with the implementation – using XML schema as the reference implementation.
+From a technical perspective, we will look at constraints and/or optimizations that come with the implementation – using XML schema as a sample technology to rate how well the extensibility structures/requirements map.

 Architecture of the event sequence